All courses are taught in French and are open to all students in the program unless otherwise noted.

 French 311P (4 credits)

 This course refines the student's ability to express him/herself in French, both in writing and orally.
 By the end of the course, the student should have mastered a variety of ways to express time, purpose, condition, consequence, and contradiction and should be able to discriminate without hesitation between the uses of tenses and moods.
-Prerequisite: five terms of college-level French or the equivalent.
+Prerequisite: five terms of college-level French or the equivalent and appropriate performance on the placement test.

 Parisian Theatre Scene